Coffeelot/cw-vending/README.md

 ```

 ## qb-smallresources/config.lua

+Any items you add in `Config.Items` will automatically become eat/drinkable, but to make these actually remove hunger/thirst you need to add this also.
 Add these into their respective list if you want the default items (some of these you might already have)
 ```
 ConsumeablesEat = {